mistaka0s/talks-versioning-for-free-with-git/markdown.md

 class: middle
 name: how
 .left-column[
-Build versions from CI.
+Build versions from CI
 ]
+.right-column[
 Usually versioned by taking something then appending the build number at the end.

 `<arbitrary version>-<build-number>`

-.right-column[

 *Cons:*
 - Versioning is tied to the build server .red[.fa[.fa-minus-circle[]]]